KD-1120/MSc_Project/Others/MSc_Thesis_DrugOffTarget_GNN_Explainability.md

 ---

-*This thesis represents a comprehensive investigation into the application of Graph Neural Networks and explainable AI for drug-target interaction prediction, with particular focus on kinase inhibitors and their off-target effects.
+*This thesis represents a comprehensive investigation of the application of Graph Neural Networks and explainable AI for drug-target interaction prediction, with particular focus on kinase inhibitors and their off-target effects.
 The work establishes new performance benchmarks while providing biologically meaningful insights for pharmaceutical research and drug discovery applications.*

 **Total word count: Approximately 35,000 words** **Page count: Approximately 120-130 pages (formatted)**